FrankSHLi/TPE3-Samples/Azure-IoT-Edge/Python3/Diagnosis/README.md

 #### 3.4 Direct Method

 This module supports a direct method name `remove-log`, which removes all the locally kept log files except for the latest one regardless of the payload.
-Payload doesn't matter in this case.

 Direct method calls with other method name will trigger a log upload task once it's received by the module.
-Method name and payload doesn't matter in this case.
+Method name and payload doesn't matter in this case, but payload must be json formatted.

+> Note: Please note that payload must be json formatted even if we are not referencing it.
+This is a limitation of Azure IoT Python SDK.

 ---